 Another major step in starting your e-commerce business from scratch is choosing your payment gateway.
 This is how you will be able to securely accept payments for your products.
 The good news is that most payment gateways will integrate with a lot of different carts and platforms.
 You just want to make sure that the payment gateway you choose accepts the types of payments your customers will use.
 For example, do you expect that your customers will typically use Visa or American Express credit cards?
 Then, make sure your payment gateway accepts them.

 You’ll want an accounting solution that automatically syncs orders, tracks returns and refunds, and streamlines taxes.
 First, look to see if there are options that will integrate with your e-commerce or website platform.
 Some options to consider are QuickBooks, Xero, Zoho, and Wave Accounting.

 Think about how you want to present your products to your customers.
 Do you need a box or pouch to put your items in?
 Will you need additional outer packaging where you’ll affix your shipping label?
 There are companies out there that will help you create a consistent brand experience for your products, including Lumi, Taylor Box Company, and Creative Retail Packaging.

 Integrate with a Shipping Software

 Next, you’ll want to set up a shipping software to sync orders with your e-commerce or website platform and send back package tracking information.
-Shippo is a shipping software that syncs with major e-commerce and website platforms, plus payment gateways and other tools.
+Shippo is a shipping solution that syncs with major e-commerce and website platforms, plus payment gateways and other tools.

 With Shippo, you can automatically sync with multiple carriers to compare rates and generate shipping labels.
-Shippo has a pay-as-you-go option for entry-level retailers, which means you only have to pay a small fee for each label you print—no monthly subscription costs.
+Shippo has a Starter option for entry-level retailers, which means you only have to pay a small fee for each label you print—no monthly subscription costs.

 Take Advantage of Marketing Tools